 Auctions continued throughout Europe during the time of the Roman Empire.
 The most common items that were auctioned were family estates and items obtained in war.
 Some of the traditions from the Roman auctions can still be seen in our auctions today.
 For example, the auction gavel we use to signify the start of the auction is a replacement for a roman spear that used to be driven into the ground.

 Auctions were brought to America from Europe in the 1600s with the arrival of the pilgrims on the Mayflower.
 It continued to be practiced by colonists in order to sell and obtain farming equipment.

 In America, auctions continued into the Civil War period, where they became increasingly popular.
 Colonels who obtained land in war raids would hold their own auctions to receive money for these estates and other forms of plunder.
 This is why the auction leader today is often referred to as the “colonel”.

 One wonders what the earlier settlers would make of all the different types of auctions that are held in the 21st century.
-In additional to commodities auctions, antique, wine, and real estate auctions, livestock, thoroughbred horses and other livestock auctions, debt auctions and auto actions, among many other types, there are also auctions used to raise money for all sorts of charities and events.
+In additional to commodities auctions, antique, wine, and real estate auctions, livestock, thoroughbred horses and other livestock auctions, debt auctions and auto actions, among many other types, there are also auctions, both online and at events used to raise money for all sorts of charities and events.